wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

 * but *can be very coarse:*

-  - the idea is to make sure, internally, that one transaction covers the whole time during which the lock was acquired

   - even two big transactions can hopefully run in parallel

-  - even if they both acquire and release the *same* lock
+  - even if they both *acquire and release the same lock*

 Big Point